Resolute desk: Replicas

 The first mention of creating a replica of the Resolute desk comes from a memo sent from Jacqueline Kennedy on April 2, 1963, only two years into John F. Kennedy's presidency.
 J. B. West, the White House Chief Usher at the time, included the text from this memo in his memoir Upstairs at the White House; my life with the First Ladies.
 Jacqueline Kennedy wrote the following to him:

 This first attempt at creating a replica fell to the National Park Service but the techniques they chose to use turned out to be too expensive.
 This attempt to create a replica was abandoned.

 The first successful replica of the Resolute desk was commissioned in 1978 for a permanent display at the John F. Kennedy Presidential Library in Boston, Massachusetts.
 To build the replica, Robert C. Whitley, an American woodworker, spent three days measuring and photographing the original desk.
 This was done in the Oval Office while President Jimmy Carter was away in Germany.
 The replica desk took almost a full year to complete and is still found at the Kennedy Library.

 Six presidential libraries display replicas of the Resolute desk.
-Besides the Kennedy Library, the Clinton Presidential Center in Little Rock, Arkansas, the George W. Bush Presidential Center in University Park, Texas, the Jimmy Carter Library and Museum in Atlanta, Georgia, the Ronald Reagan Presidential Library and Museum in Simi Valley, California, and the Rutherford B. Hayes Presidential Center, in Fremont, Ohio all display a reproduction of the Resolute desk.
+Besides the Kennedy Library, the Clinton Presidential Center in Little Rock, Arkansas, the George W. Bush Presidential Center in University Park, Texas, the Jimmy Carter Library and Museum in Atlanta, Georgia, the Ronald Reagan Presidential Library and Museum in Simi Valley, California, and the Rutherford B. Hayes Presidential Center, in Fremont, Ohio, all display a reproduction of the Resolute desk.

 Other museums and libraries also display replica Resolute desks.
 These include the New-York Historical Society's recreation of Reagan's Oval Office in New York City, The Presidents Hall of Fame in Clermont, Florida, the Treehouse Children's Museum in Ogden, Utah, the Star Spangled Center at The Magic House in Kirkwood, Missouri, the American Village Citizenship Trust in Montevallo, Alabama, and the George and Barbara Bush Center at the University of New England in Biddeford, Maine.
 A replica of the plaque affixed to the Resolute desk is displayed by the Kane Historic Preservation Society in Kane, Pennsylvania.

 Other tourist attractions across the United States exhibit replica Resolute desks.
 These include Madame Tussauds museums in Washington, D.C., Hollywood, Las Vegas, and New York.
 The Rogue Valley International–Medford Airport has an Oval Office meeting facility featuring a smaller replica of the Resolute desk, and Conservative Grounds, a Donald Trump-themed coffee shop in Largo, Florida, has a replica Oval Office and Resolute desk in the back of the store.
+A disproportioned replica of the Resolute desk is on display in the Mar-a-Lago lobby.